JMRI/JMRI/scripts/HOWTO-distribution.md

 If you're developing any additional (post-4.15.2) changes that you want in the JMRI 4.16 production release, please start from this branch, i.e. do `git checkout -b release-4.15.2` to start your work.
 ```

+- Copy the release note body from help/en/releasenotes/current-draft-note.shtml in the JMRI/JMRI repository into the actual release note in website repository:
+     JMRI/help/en/releasenotes/current-draft-note.shtml
+     website/releasenote/jmri4.15.3.shtml

+- Create a new current-draft-note
+     cp help/en/releasenotes/jmri4.15-master.shtml help/en/releasenotes/current-draft-note.shtml

+- Commit the release note changes on both repositories and push directly

+- Pull back to make sure your repository is fully up to date

 ================================================================================
 ## Build Files with Jenkins